rdegges/rdegges-blog/articles/2010/writing-is-hard-0.md

 order to make it as perfect as I envision, and then give up, knowing that I will not be able to reach that level.

-So I'm making a resolution with myself that I'll try to strictly enforce: if I start writing something I will finish it, no matter how bad it turns out to be.
+So I’m making a resolution with myself that I’ll try to strictly enforce: if I start writing something I will finish it, no matter how bad it turns out to be.

-I think it will be a great learning tool for me, to force myself to improve as a writer and a thinker, and I'm looking forward to it.
+I think it will be a great learning tool for me, to force myself to improve as a writer and a thinker, and I’m looking forward to it.

 Writing is hard.

+#### 378 views and 0 responses

+  [Previous]: ../../../posts/2010/02/get-outside-0.html
+  [Index]: ../../../index-7.html